jeremyadamsfisher/shakespeare_transformer/journal.md

 It suggests 1e-5.
 This is about 1/2x what I was using previously (6e-4).
 That learning rate is for the tokenized input, which is actually almost twice as big as my model (since the LM and embedding heads are enormous).
 In principle, you can use a larger learning rate for smaller models.
 Moreover, the training dynamics looked good for the previous run, which uses a larger learning rate than suggested by this algorithm.

-We'll procede with using the
+We'll procede with using the original LR.

 TODO:
 - [ ] implement the gpt3 scheduler

-Rerunning with the same learning rate, this time with learning rate logging so it's more clear what the effect of training your
+Rerunning with the same learning rate, this time with learning rate logging so it's more clear what the effect of training with a scheduler.

 ### v0.0.18